relliv/ory-hydra-kratos-trials/ory/README.md

 Also Hydra is providing admin endpoints, see postman examples.

-Hydra is not providing user management system, use Ory Kratos for that.
+Hydra is not providing user management system.
+Like login, register, verification etc. use Ory Kratos for that.

 ## Refs